lifelikemaik/TeamTuneBackend/README.md

 ## Prerequisites

+In order to use the web application, a Spotify account is mandatory since you connect the app with your Spotify account.

 Both for the backend and frontend application:

 * nodejs [official website](https://nodejs.org/en/) - nodejs includes [npm](https://www.npmjs.com/) (node package manager)